-Acne begins with small amounts of inflammation near skin pores that appear healthy to the naked eye.
+Acne begins with small amounts of inflammation near skin pores.
 An increasing amount of scientific evidence suggests that there are several inflammatory molecules present at the onset of acne formation.
 In other words, inflammation is present even before the acne lesion begins to form, and this inflammation triggers the earliest steps in the formation of acne.

 In a study in which scientists examined the skin of people with mild-to-moderate acne, the researchers found that in at least 28% of the 25 acne patients studied, acne lesions developed from healthy-looking skin.
 This discovery led the researchers to assume that acne development begins with an inflammatory process that is undetectable to the naked eye.

 To determine exactly what inflammatory processes occur in early acne lesions, several research studies have identified a number of inflammatory indicators that show up near pores that eventually become acne lesions.
-These include:1,2
+These include:2,3